 Contributions to the institutions – Prisons, hospitals, schools and churches of SE1.

 Borough & Bermondsey can lay claim to an amazing array of institutions over the centuries.
-It has to said that they have had there fair share of prisons over the years for sure.
+It has to be said that they have had their fair share of prisons over the years for sure.
 From the infamous Clink, to the mostly unknown White Lion, and the notorious Marshalsea , there have also been many more.

 Not only was Borough the ‘head office’ of prisons in South London but a high proportion of ancient and respected hospitals grew from the area and are still highly visible today.
 One of the world’s finest educational institutions was born in Borough, and although some were devastated during WW2, there remain some fine examples of religious venues around SE1.